 The author of three books and numerous articles on American history, Dr. McCormick earned fellowships from the John Simon Guggenheim Memorial Foundation and the Woodrow Wilson International Center for Scholars.

 Born in 1947, Dr. McCormick is the son of the late Katheryne Levis McCormick, a longtime Rutgers administrator, and the late Richard P. McCormick RC’38, GSNB’40, a celebrated member of the Rutgers history faculty, university historian, and champion of New Jersey historical scholarship.
 He earned a B.A. in American studies from Amherst College in 1969 and a Ph.D. in history from Yale University in 1976.
 He was awarded an honorary Doctor of Laws degree by Rutgers in 2012 in recognition of his efforts as president.
-He has written a memoir of his tenure, Raised at Rutgers: A President's Story, which will be published in 2014.
+He has written a memoir of his tenure, Raised at Rutgers: A President's Story, published in 2014.